Farrhouq/saalpharma-website/dontreadme.txt

 footer
 team members
-core values ?
+about us section info (and stats) logo?

-about us section info (and stats) hero section description text? (and hero stats) logo? responsiveness?
+button down there after products to go to checkout hero section description text? (and hero stats) core values ?